anitab-org/anitab-org.github.io/README.md

 ### Run app

 Download the latest stable version of NodeJs [here](https://nodejs.org/en/download/) and install it.
-Run `node --version` and `npm --version` to verify successful installation.
+Install `yarn`.
+Run `node --version` and `yarn --version` to verify successful installation.

 To get the frontend running locally:

  * Clone this repository
- * `npm install` to install all required dependencies
+ * `yarn` to install all required dependencies
- * `npm start` to start the local server
+ * `yarn start` to start the local server

 ## Contributing